Club Minecraft laptop recommendations

 What are the parts

-The processor – AMD and Intel are always releasing new generations of processors, however previous generations are still worth buying.
-You look for AMD processors with a 7xxxP or 8xxxP part number, or Intel processers with 4xxx, 5xxx, or 6xxx part numbers.
-You should avoid any of the low voltage versions, AMDs E1, E2 or Micro processers, and Intel Celeron and Atom processors, as they will not have enough power to run the game.
+The processor – AMD and Intel are always releasing new generations of processors, however, previous generations are still worth buying.
+You look for AMD Ryzen 2xxx processors, or Intel processors with 4xxx, 5xxx, or 6xxx part numbers.
+You should avoid any of the low voltage versions, AMDs E1, E2 or Microprocessors, and Intel Celeron and Atom processors, as they will not have enough power to run the game.

 The memory – Memory, or RAM, is where the games will run from when played.
-Given that the operating system will also need to use some of the RAM, we suggest 4GB at a minimum.
-Most Laptops will come with 2, 4, or 8GB installed, and have expansion slots for you to upgrade them if needed.
+Given that the operating system will also need to use some of the RAM, we suggest 8GB at a minimum.
+Most Laptops will come with 4, 8, or 16GB installed, and have expansion slots for you to upgrade them if needed.

-Mid-range (£300-£400) – A reasonable mid-range laptop will have an AMD A10 processor, the A10-7400P or the A10-8700P would be a great choice.
-Alternatively the Core i5 or i7 processer will also do, with slightly older 4th or 5th generation Core processer also being fine to run Minecraft.
-You will want 8GB or RAM and any hard drive above 320GB These laptops will again come with Windows 7, 8 or 10 depending on where you purchase it and will play Minecraft at medium settings.
-If you look around, you may find a professionally refurbished model for £230-£270.
+Mid-range (£500-£800) – A reasonable mid-range laptop will have an AMD Ryzen 5 or 7, alternatively, a Core i5 or i7 processer will also do, with slightly older 4th or 5th generation Core processer also being fine to run Minecraft.
+You will want 8GB of RAM and any hard drive above 320GB These laptops will again come with Windows 7, 8, or 10 depending on where you purchase it and will play Minecraft at medium settings.
+If you look around, you may find a professionally refurbished model for £400-£600.

-High end (£400+) – A high-end laptop will have a very fast AMD FX processor, the FX-7600P and FX8800P are excellent.
-In addition, you can look at the 5th or 6th generation Core i5 or i7 processors.
+High end (£800+) – A high-end laptop will have a very fast AMD Ryen 7 or 9.
+In addition, you can look at the 9th or 10th generation Core i7 processor.
 In addition, you will want to consider an AMD or Nvidia additional graphics chip, although not entirely necessary.
-8 or 16GB of RAM will be wanted as will a Solid State Hard drive (SSDs).
-These are a new type of hard drive without moving parts and are up to x100 time faster than the current mechanical types (HDDs) The laptops will also have Full HD screen showing 1920 x 1080 pixels, and will be perfect for running Minecraft with all settings on maximum.
+16GB of RAM will be wanted as will a Solid State Hard drive (SSDs).
+These are a new type of hard drive without moving parts and are up to x100 times faster than mechanical types (HDDs) The laptops will also have a Full HD screen showing 1920 x 1080 pixels and will be perfect for running Minecraft with all settings on maximum.

 One simple tip for running Minecraft is to avoid running anything else at the same time, closing other open windows or background programs will help to free up the resource on the computer for the game to use.